I saw Roadrunner: A Film About Anthony Bourdain in a theater over the weekend.

 I longed more than ever to get back to doing what I know in the places I love.

-Unexpectedly, I felt a surge of youth while watching Roadrunner.
-I was transported to a naive time, circa 2007, when I cared more about the writing and the craft than whether or not adding a link would bring Google’s wrath down on my already crippled SEO.
+Unexpectedly, I felt a surge of youth while watching Roadrunner, the Anthony Bourdain documentary.
+I was transported to a naive time circa 2007 when I cared more about the writing and the craft than whether or not adding a link would bring Google’s wrath down on my already crippled SEO.

-Back then, I was winning one or two decent writing contests a year.
+Back then, I was winning one or two decent writing contests a year, including a Solas Best Travel Writing award.
 They became a part of my early income.
 My chi was flowing, and the air crackled with reckless possibility.
 All that mattered was getting that next travel adventure and then sharing it with readers.

 Around 2007, I entered a contest to join Anthony on No Reservations.
 The lucky winner would get to decide where to go.
 I worked diligently for a week on my two-minute entry clip which included filming in the kitchen of a pho restaurant.
 Despite choosing the Ramones for the soundtrack and tossing in every other Bourdain-ism I could think of, I never heard back.